-(a) Closed Group consolidated statement of comprehensive income and a summary of movements in the Closed Group consolidated retained earnings
+(a) Closed Group consolidated statement of profit or loss and other comprehensive income and a summary of movements in the Closed Group consolidated retained earnings

 HTAL and H3GAH represented a 'Closed Group' for the purposes of the Class Order.
 As there are no other parties to the Deed of Cross Guarantee that are controlled by HTAL, H3GAH also represents the 'Extended Closed Group'.